lee0c/lee0c.github.io/_posts/2026/2026-01-08-comparing-text-editors.md

 - `.editorconfig` support
 - find and replace with regex support
-- WSL support (including, because apparently this is an issue, the ability to delete files from inside the editor)
+- WSL support (including, because apparently this is an issue, the ability to delete files from inside the editor) (this is the highest priority - I do *all* work in WSL)
-- multi-edit (e.g. ability to select multiple instances of a word and edit them all)
+- multi-edit (e.g. ability to select multiple instances of a word and edit them all) (this is the most discardable functionality, as it can be replaced with find-and-replace)
 - markdown preview

 3 less important, but preferred, **aesthetic** qualities: